-This grant program is expected to open again in fall 2024.
+This grant program is expected to open again in fall 2025.
 A Grant Program Calendar showing our annual grant program cycle is available on our website.

+New applicants:

-New applicants: Register and create a profile in the online system.
-It may take up to five business days to process your registration request.
-You will receive an email when your registration request is approved.
+- Register and create a profile in the online system.
+It may take up to 5 business days to process your registration request. - Additional information may be requested to inform general eligibility and process registration requests.
+Register early to avoid delays. - You will receive an email when your registration request is approved.
 Once approved, you will be able to access the online application.
 Add the email address NoReply@BCArtsCouncil.ca to your safe senders list and check your spam folders.